ibm-cloud-docs/vmware-service/vmaas/vdc-adding.md

 3. Click the **Infrastructure** tab.
 If the instance has multiple PVDCs, ensure that the appropriate PVDC tab is selected.
 4. Click the **Data centers** tab and click **Add VDC +**.
 5. On the **Virtual data center** page, specify the VDC name, the resource group, and the site and PVDC names.
 The site and PVDC names are preset based on the instance settings, but you can change them.
+6. Optionally turn the toggle on to enable fast provisioning of VMs.
-6. To order a network edge, ensure that the **Create network edge** checkbox is selected and specify the edge type, either **Efficiency** or **Performance**.
+7. To order a network edge, ensure that the **Create network edge** checkbox is selected and specify the edge type, either **Efficiency** or **Performance**.
 Edge storage costs might occur for either edge type.

    | Edge type | Details |
    |:--------- |:------- |